tom--/yii2-dynamic-ar/doc/design.md

 # yii2-dynamic-ar extension

 > NOTE: this was the original README for Dynamic AR when it was still in early design.
-It may still be of interest to som readers.
-But I'm not planning to make strenuous efforts to maintain this doc or keep it in line with the code.
+It may still be of interest to some readers.
+But I'm not planning to make strenuous efforts to maintain.

 **Dynamic, structured attributes in [Active Record](http://www.yiiframework.com/doc-2.0/yii-db-activerecord.html) and [Active Query](http://www.yiiframework.com/doc-2.0/yii-db-activequery.html) for SQL tables**